 Electrical contact springs

-Finest copper alloy for spring terminals; price significantly less than phosphor bronze
+Finest copper alloy for spring terminals; priced significantly less than phosphor bronze

 Applications demanding optimum performance